charmplusplus/charm/doc/charm++/manual.rst

 defaults, ``cmake .`` is sufficient, though invoking CMake from a separate location (ex:
 ``mkdir mybuild && cd mybuild && cmake ../charm``) is recommended.
+Please see Section :numref:`sec:cmakeinstall` for building Charm++ directly with CMake.

 Installation through the Spack package manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~